 The demand for remote communication technologies is growing daily.
 Companies are creating distributed employee teams scattered throughout the world.
 Remote job offers with decent pay are no longer a surprise to anybody in 2019.

 With the development of WEB technologies, the idea of direct browser software availability advances in popularity.
 The obvious user benefits: there is no need to install applications.
 And for developers, there is no longer a need to think about compatibility and cross-platform compatibility.
 WEB-technologies are successfully used in IoT, allowing you to run a variety of devices including a TV, car or even a microwave.

 Creating an effective communication channel for the WEB is a relevant task at hand, albeit a difficult one.
 All leading browser developers are engaged in its solving for the decade.
-The terms “online conference“, “video call“, “shared screen demo” are becoming more recognizable and common these days.
+The terms “video conference“, “video call“, “shared screen demo” are becoming more recognizable and common these days.
 It is due to high-tech advances that the anticipated “web-” prefix appears in front of these terms.

-One-To-Many – easy
+One-To-Many – Easy

 Transferring audio/video through the World Wide Web is no longer a complex task.

 To transfer media via the Internet, it is necessary:

 – to receive a signal from a capture device (camera/microphone)